appsmithorg/appsmith-docs/website/docs/advanced-concepts/more/backup-restore.md

 ---
 sidebar_position: 2
+description: The Migrate Applications feature on Appsmith allows you to move all of your Appsmith data or specific applications from one instance to another.
 ---

 # Migrate Applications

 On Appsmith, you can migrate all Appsmith data from one instance to another or just migrate necessary applications.